-Vet Dentist - Keeping your Pets Teeth Healthy
+Pet Dentistry - Keeping your Pets' Teeth Healthy

 Dental disease is one of the most common ailments in pets due to a combination of dietary and genetic factors.
-As a Vet Dentist, we provide regular dental exams, scaling and polishing of teeth ought to be a routine part of keeping the mouth of your pet pain-free, healthy, preventing periodontal disease, and unnecessary tooth loss.
+We provide pet dental care examinations and treatments.
+Things such as scaling and polishing of teeth ought to be a routine part of keeping the mouth of your pet pain-free, healthy, preventing periodontal disease, and unnecessary tooth loss.

 If you have ever had a dental problem yourself, you will be aware it can be excruciating.
 Unfortunately, pets cannot vocalise the pain caused by dental issues.
 Gingivitis is the first step on the road to periodontal disease, which is painful and ultimately irreversible if left too long.
 Infections associated with dental disease can gradually cause damage to the vital organs in your pet's body through bacteraemia.